hellgate75/vmkube/README.md

 * Infrastructure/Project inspection procedures

-* Custom Deployment plan with main providers (VMKubelet, Ansible, Helm, ...)
+* Custom Deployment plans with main providers (VMKubelet, Ansible, Helm, ...)

 * Digital Control and multi vendor instances (Server and Cloud-Servers can be defined)